 Agar agar is a jelly-like product that is made from the cell walls of algae.
 It’s a very popular ingredient in vegan pudding, jellies and custards.
 Available in flakes or powdered, use it in a 1:1 ratio as a gelatin replacement.

 Agar agar needs to be simmered to allow it to set.
-It’s best to follow the instructions on the packaging for best results.
+Follow the instructions on the packaging for best results.

 Vegan gelatin